 Furthermore, as far as the website is concerned, they also seem to have toned down on the overly generous claims about the benefits of their oils.

 DoTERRA practices some questionable (though not inherently problematic) business tactics like MLM and inventing their own quality assurance certification, but overall they do make good quality products.
 Their extensive sourcing and testing procedures result in a huge variety of top quality oils.
 If you take issue with MLM as a general rule, or if you’re looking for a product in line with local sourcing, organics, non-GMO and other related qualities, DoTerra is probably not your best bet.
 However, if you’re more concerned with high quality, pure oils and a variety of options, DoTerra is a great choice.

 Overall, we think doTERRA's products are great.
 But if you're like us and you'd prefer to support another company vs an MLM, you may want to shop around a little more.
-We put together a comprehensive guide of essential oil brands that you can look through to find more great essential oils if you think they may suit your needs better!
+We put together this article of essential oil brands that you can look through to find more great essential oils if you think they may suit your needs better!